kplawver/cindy_is_awesome/README.md

 ## Contributing

-If you're like to share a story and/or photo, there are a few ways to do it:
+If you'd like to share a story and/or photo, there are a few ways to do it:

 * Send an email to kevin@lawver.net with your story and photos and I'll post it for you.
 * Create a [new issue](https://github.com/kplawver/cindy_is_awesome/issues/new) with the story and photo and I'll add it.